Graduation Requirements for the Diploma of Collegial Studies

 Each domain is divided into two ensembles (BW__, BX__).
 A maximum of one course may be taken per ensemble per domain.
 Students should check the outline of the graduation requirements in the program sections for information on which domains may be taken in their programs.

-Students must also follow a particular pattern of concentration or specialization courses.
-These requirements appear in each program section.
+Students must also follow a particular pattern of specific education (I.e. concentration or specialization) courses.
+These requirements appear in each program section under Course List.

-All students must complete and pass an Comprehensive Assessment in order to graduate.
-The Comprehensive Assessment is a comprehensive evaluation of a student's mastery of the objectives of his or her program.
+All students must complete and pass an comprehensive assessment in order to graduate.
+The Comprehensive Assessment (now referred to by the Ministry as the Comprehensive Exam) is an evaluation of a student’s mastery of the objectives of his or her entire program.
 The format of this evaluation is specified by the individual programs.

 The English Exit Test is an evaluation of a student’s mastery of the objectives of the core English curriculum.
 In order to be eligible to take the English Exit test you must have passed all three of the required English Block A courses (101, 102, 103 or equivalent as determined by the College) OR have passed two of these (101, 102, 103 only) and be taking your third required English course now.